 $f{RLC}$ = adjustment for right-side lateral clearance (mi/h), and

 TRD = total ramp density (ramps/mi).

-If a field measured free-flow speed is entered, no subsequent adjustments are made, and the adjusted free-flow speed will simply be the field-measured free-flow speed.
-Freeway Merge, Diverge, and Weaving segments require direct speed measurements, estimated from design speed or speed limit.
+If a field measured free-flow speed is entered for the mainline, no subsequent adjustments are made, and the adjusted free-flow speed will simply be the field-measured free-flow speed.